sdmg15/NewsModule/README.md

 Requirements
 ------------

-No requirements predefine a part the one of that the user should be authenticated before profiting from all web site services .
+No requirements predefined apart the one of that the user should be authenticated before profiting from all web site services.

 Usage
 -----